Dotted $2$-limits: Discussions

 \section{Discussions}

 In \longcite{Szyld:2019}, Szyld showed the lifting theorem for $2$-categorical limits using marked limits, which provides extra information on the projections than the classical proof.
-Indeed, Szyld's theorem can be rephrased in a cleaner manner in terms of enhanced $2$-category theory and dotted limits, for the case of strict and lax (or colax) $T$-morphisms.
+Indeed, Szyld's theorem can be rephrased in a cleaner manner in terms of enhanced $2$-category theory and dotted $2$-limits, for the case of strict and lax (or colax) $T$-morphisms. \begin{defi} A dotted $\F$-category $(\bbD, \Sigma, \Gamma)$ is said to be \emph{weakly PIE-indexing} precisely when each connected component of the full sub-$\F$-category $\Sigma \subseteq \bbD$ has an initial object, which is contained in $\Gamma$.